NJ unemployment up but rate slows; Atlantic County still hit hard

 It typically takes two to three weeks to receive an eligibility determination, once all the required information has been submitted, the department said.

-Department officials said this week changes had been made to better handle the flood of applications, including reprogramming computers to accept about 60 percent of the claims that were being kicked back for an agent to review.
+Department officials said this week changes had been made to better handle the flood of applications, including reprogramming computers to accept about 60% of the claims that were being kicked back for an agent to review.

 The department has not, however, provided data on the number of calls its call center can now handle.
-Hundreds of applicants have contacted this newspaper saying they have been told they must speak to a representative before their application can be finalized, but have been unable to get through on the phones for weeks.
+Hundreds of applicants have contacted The Press saying they have been told they must speak to a representative before their application can be finalized, but have been unable to get through on the phones for weeks.

 “We added an intelligent automated reply for applicants emailing with a specific question or topic of concern,” said Labor Commissioner Robert Asaro-Angelo.
 “I feel confident because of these upgrades many more of our customers can self-serve, and our staff can get to more of those who are unable to resolve their issue with the resources we’ve added.”

-About 92 percent of new applications are being filed online at myunemployment.nj.gov, the department said.
+About 92% of new applications are being filed at myunemployment.nj.gov, the department said.

 Among the claims processed from March 15 through April 11, the hardest-hit sectors have been food/accommodation services, ambulatory health care (doctors’ and dentists’ offices) personal services (hair and nail salons) and employment agencies.